 In other words, the de facto effect (I don’t call it the main cause, but net effect) of putting abortion clinics in the urban centers is that the abortion of Hispanic and Black babies is more than double their percentage of the population.
 Every day 1,300 black babies are killed in America.
 Seven hundred Hispanic babies die every day from abortion.
-Call this what you will—when the slaughter has an ethnic face and the percentages are double that of the white community and the killers are almost all white, something is going on here that ought to make the lovers of racial equality and racial harmony wake up.
+Call this what you will — when the slaughter has a minority’s face and the percentages are double that of the white community and the killers are almost all white, something is going on here that ought to make the lovers of racial equality and racial harmony wake up.

 John and his wife Kristin just moved temporarily from Boston to Miami to take up the challenge.
 Forty percent of all the abortions in Florida are done in Miami.
 There are forty abortion-selling centers in that city, but only one ultrasound equipped pregnancy center.
 John and Kristen hope to turn that around, not only there, but with CareNet and Focus on the Family, across the country.

 Here is his closing dream: “The abolition of abortion is in sight, and will be looked back on by future generations the way we currently look back on slavery, when the pregnancy center movement is established in our cities and led by the Black, Latino and White Christian community.”
 I know that I am talking mainly to a white audience.
 But not only.
 Word spreads.
 One person could make all the difference.